tmp2tmp/fff/runtime_errors.md

 {
     using type = void (int&, const var&, const var&);   //type of the virtual function

-    using domains = tuple<          //type domains of the virtual parameters tuple<A,B>, //for the 1st parameter var&
+    using domains = std::tuple <        //type domains of the virtual parameters std::tuple <A,B>,   //for the 1st parameter var&
-                        tuple<X,Y>  //for the 2nd parameter var&
+                    std::tuple <X,Y>    //for the 2nd parameter var&
                     >;
     //specializatins:
     void operator()(int &i, const A &a, const Y &x) { printf("\n%3d| %c %c --> fAY", i++, a.n, x.n); }